Last updated on September 20th, 2022 at 12:29 pm

 Canada’s Participation in ISO TC 270

-In February of 2016, Canada formed the SCC Mirror Committee (SMC) to ISO TC 270, Rubber and Plastics Machinery.
-This international technical committee is currently developing ISO 20430, the first international plastic injection moulding machine standard.
-Until the publication of ISO 20430, two standards have been fighting for dominance: EN 201, Plastics and rubber machines — Injection moulding machines — Safety requirements, and ANSI B151.1, American National Standard for Plastics Machinery — Horizontal Injection Moulding Machines — Safety Requirements for manufacture, Care and Use.
+In February 2016, Canada formed a Standards Mirror Committee (SMC) to ISO TC 270, Rubber and Plastics Machinery.
+In April 2020, This international technical committee published ISO 20430, the first international plastic injection moulding machine standard.
+Until ISO 20430 was published, two standards have been fighting for dominance in the industry: EN 201, Plastics and rubber machines — Injection moulding machines — Safety requirements, and ANSI B151.1, American National Standard for Plastics Machinery – Horizontal Injection Moulding Machines – Safety Requirements for manufacture, Care and Use.

-Canada has a strong plastic and rubber industry, with key equipment manufacturers like Athena Automation, Husky Injection Molding Systems, Mold Masters and GN Plastics among others producing world class machinery for the industry.
-The industry is represented nationally by the Canadian Plastics Industry Association.
-Despite this, Canada has never had its own standard for this type of machinery.
+Canada has a strong plastic and rubber industry, with key equipment manufacturers like Athena Automation, Husky Injection Molding Systems, Mold Masters and GN Plastics, among others producing world-class machinery for the industry.
+The industry is represented nationally by the Chemistry Industry Association of Canada.
+However, Canada has never had its standard for this type of machinery.

-Involvement in ISO TC 270 allows Canada’s plastics industry to have a voice in developing the international standards for the machinery they design and build, and which ever more commonly, they buy and use.
+Involvement in ISO TC 270 allows Canada’s plastics industry to have a voice in developing international standards for the machinery they design and build.

-Until the publication of ISO 20430, two standards have been fighting for dominance: EN 201 in Europe, and ANSI B151.1 in North America.
-Until the relatively recent formation of ISO TC 270 in 2012, there were NO international standards for this type of machinery.
-While there have been some efforts to harmonise the European and ANSI standards, there are still some significant gaps between these standards.
-In addition, ANSI’s B151 committee has a number of additional standards for auxiliary equipment for items like robots designed to unload molds, that are not directly addressed in EN standards.
+Until ISO 20430 was published, the same two standards mentioned above have been fighting for dominance: EN 201 in Europe and ANSI B151.1 in North America.
+Until the relatively recent formation of ISO/TC 270 in 2012, there were NO international standards for this type of machinery.
+While some efforts have been made to harmonize the European and ANSI standards, there are still some significant gaps between these standards.
+In addition, ANSI’s B151 committee has several additional standards for auxiliary equipment for items like robots designed to unload moulds that are not directly addressed in EN standards.

-Canada was given a chance to participate through our ongoing friendship with ANSI and the USA, so between 2012 and 2015, Canadian delegates attended ISO TC 270 working group meetings informally, and put Canada’s perspective forward through the US ANSI TAG committee, but in 2016 it became clear that we needed to form our own committee.
+Canada was given a chance to participate through our ongoing friendship with ANSI and the USA, so between 2012 and 2015, Canadian delegates attended ISO/TC 270 working group meetings informally, putting Canada’s perspective forward through the US ANSI TAG committee.
+However, in 2016 it became clear that we needed to form a Canadian Mirror Committee.
 If you are involved in the industry and you are a member of one of these general groups and would like to get involved with standards development, please go to our recruiting page and join us!

 Committee Membership Matrix